-The DMV gives you the opportunity to register to vote or update your registration.
+There are many ways to register to vote or update your registration in Nevada.

-A valid Nevada driver license or ID card is required for the Secretary of State online registration.
+You can complete a voter registration application to register or update your current registration online if you hold a Nevada driver's license or ID card.
 You must wait 7-10 days after applying for a license or ID to use this service.

 The close of registration to vote is 30 days prior to the election.
 Applications must be date stamped or postmarked by the 30th day.
 Any applications dated after the 30th day will not be entitled to vote in the upcoming election, but are held for the next election.